ziggity/rails_week2/README.md

 Implement ActiveAdmin to create an administrator dashboard.
 Allow users to add products/services to a shopping cart, and go through a "checkout" process to receive a total and a receipt.
 (We will be adding a shopping cart to applications next week.)

+## Planning

+- Company requires admin and basic user accounts.
+- Basic users leave reviews on products.
+- Admins can add edit, add, delete products, and delete user reviews.
+- Awesome landing page - welcome message
+- Nav bar for users to make their way around the site / login page
+- Products page - view all products.
+- Admin can add new product
+- Each product includes name, desc, and price.
+- Detail page - Click on each product to view it.
+Include image on product.
+Auth basic users have an option to leave comment on product.
+Admins can edit delete product etc, and remove comment.

 ## Setup/Installation Requirements
 _You will need Ruby/Rails and postgres to run this app locally._